FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Hands-On.md

    1. remove an item from the `items` array.
       - Hint: Point at the `items` array in the Vue Devtools and look at the icons that appear.
    2. add an item to the `items` array.
-      - Note: you will need to use quotes around both the attribute name (e.g. "id") and the value (e.g. "3") when editing objects in the VueDevtools.
+      - Note: you will need to use double quotes around both the attribute name (e.g. "id") and the value (e.g. "3") when editing objects in the VueDevtools.

 The Vue Devtools will be an invaluable debugging tool as you continue through the course.
 Always keep them in mind!